rafiko666/jpeg-compression/README.md

 </p>

 # Compress your images
-- in order to use this project, you have to clone the repo and work locally
+- These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+See https://jpeg-compression.herokuapp.com/ for a live demo.

 ```shell
 git clone https://github.com/rafiko666/jpeg-compression.git